[UPDATED in 2025]

 Cons

-Self-locking tiles are more expensive per square foot than, say rubber fitness rolls.
+Self-locking tiles are more expensive per square metre than, say rubber fitness rolls.
 However, the premium HD rubber and simple assembly are a significant draw for those looking for simple installation.

 Verdict